Kitura/Swift-Kuery-PostgreSQL/README.md

 ```

 ### Create the tables
-Now, let's create a couple tables we will need.
+Now, let's create the tables we need for this example.

-We will use the interactive session so open up the client to the database we created:
+Use the interative `psql` client to open the database we created:

 ```
 $ psql school